How To Make A Junk Journal Cover With Candy Wrappers & Lace

 • Fabric glue such as Fabri-Tac or Beacon 3-in-1

-• Sewing machine – you could handstitch if absolutely necessary but I personally wouldn’t recommend it
+• Sewing machine – you could hand stitch if necessary but I wouldn’t recommend it

 • (Optional) Bookplate and brads